anshulbajpai/typesafe-ids/README.md

 def addItem(userId: UserId, basketId: BasketId, itemId: ItemId): Unit
 ```

-Now, we can guarantee that it is not possible to pass a wrong argument to the above method.
+Now, we can guarantee that it is not possible to pass a wrong argument type to the above method.

 But, we can obviously see structural duplication among the three value classes we created which is not desirable.

 ## Introducing typesafe-ids

-With typesafe-ids, we get to save on structural duplication while being completely typessafe.
+With typesafe-ids, we get to save on structural duplication while being completely typesafe.

 Here is an example of how they can be used.